godfat/pork/README.md

 ## DESCRIPTION:

-Pork -- Simple and clean testing library.
+Pork -- Simple and clean and modular testing library.

 [Bacon][] reimplemented around 250 lines of code.